Where Christians Can Freely Hear

 Kiddush blessing over the meal (Acts 2:42)

-Kosher Oneg/Agape Love Feast (The communal table follows biblical food distinctions for the sake of unity between Jewish and Gentile believers; personal household practice is not policed.
+Kosher Oneg/Agape Love Feast (The communal table follows biblically clean food distinctions for the sake of unity between Jewish and Gentile believers; personal household practice is not policed.
 Acts 15:19–21; Acts 20:7; Jude 1:12)

 Eucharist (1st Corinthians 10-11.
 Those Not Yet Baptized, Not In Right Standing At Their Church, Under Discipline, or Refuse Reconciliation Cannot Partake)